 Can I do Crunches when Pregnant?
+Learn What’s Safe.

-Answer: Firstly, there are so many more effective and safe exercises you can do for your abs other than the old traditional sit-ups or crunches.
+Firstly, there are so many more effective and safe exercises you can do for your abs other than the old traditional sit-ups or crunches.

 In fact, I recommend that you avoid these old style crunches.